makersacademy/rps-challenge/README.md

 Instructions
 ------------
-To install this app, follow these command line instructions:
+To install this app, follow these instructions:
 ```
 $ mkdir frances-rps-challenge
 $ cd frances-rps-challenge